marco-olea/rsa-cryptosystem/README.md

 probabilistic prime number searches, number theory-related things like the euclidean algorithm, gcd, modular inverse, square-and-multiply algorithm, etc).
 These have been implemented from scratch.

-##Reference:
+Written in Python 3.7.1 and tested up to 3.8.2.

+# Reference:
 "Handbook of Applied Cryptography"

 Alfred Menezes, Paul van Oorschot, and Scott Vanstone

-Written in Python 3.7.1 and tested up to 3.8.2.